Voting Rules for Accurate Democracy Election Systems. Chairman Central Chairperson.

 Merits of Condorcet's Rule

 Condorcet's rule is the best way of finding the most-central candidate.
-The candidate with opinions favored by the most central voter usually tops any other candidate by a clear majority (the central voter plus all voters on 1 side).
+The candidate with opinions favored by the most central voter usually tops any other candidate by a clear majority (the central voter plus all voters on one side).

-A candidate must compete across the political spectrum -- unlike plurality winners, who need and get no votes from 1 side.
+A candidate must compete across the political spectrum -- unlike plurality winners, who need and get no votes from one side.
 Every voter can rank her relative to other candidates.
 So under Condorcet's rule all voters are "obtainable" and valuable.
 Thus a rep elected by this rule must be concerned with helping a very broad constituency.
 This motivation is essential for the swing rep(s) in an ensemble council.

 If she appeals only to centrists, the moderate and fringe voters on all sides can give higher ranks, and the election, to someone whose appeal is wider.